SimranUppal-1996/Customer-Transaction-EDA/README.md

 The dataset has been read in jupyter notebook and stored in a dataframe.
 There are nine series in this dataframe, viz., Customer ID, Name, Surname, Gender, Birthdate, Transaction Amount, Date, Merchant Name and Category.

-The following observations were made while analyzing the data and then underlying problems were solved:
+The following observations were made while analyzing the data and then underlying problems were solved, followed by some meaningful insights: